-Adopted by the Board of Finance on February 15, 1989 Revised by the Simsbury Board of Selectmen and Board of Finance on February XX, 2020
+Adopted by the Board of Finance on February 15, 1989 Revised by the Simsbury Board of Selectmen on February 11, 2020, March 22, 2021 and The Board of Finance on February 18, 2020 and March 16, 2021

 I. Purpose

 The purpose of a debt policy is to establish written and objective guidelines to improve the quality of decision-making on long-term capital planning and on the appropriateness of utilizing debt to fund capital expenditures at the most economically advantageous rates of interest.
 It is the Board of Finance policy that the Town will confine long-term borrowing to capital improvements or projects that cannot be financed with current revenues.
 This policy recognizes the infrastructure needs of the Town as well as the taxpayer's ability to pay while taking into account existing legal, economic, financial and debt market considerations.